-Bytes are very similar to strings in structure, but the bytes literals start with a b prefix.
-Since the characters inside the bytes literal are supposed to represent one byte each, no special unicode characters (like emojis) are allowed.
+Bytes are very similar to strings in structure, but bytes literals start with a b prefix.
+Since the characters inside the bytes literal are supposed to represent one byte each, no non-ascii unicode characters are allowed.
 Try them out:

-Numbers can be divided into 2 categories based on whether they are of fixed finite size in memory or unlimited.
-By default number literals are taken to represent the fixed size integer or floating-point numbers used in many programming languages.
+Numbers can be divided into two categories based on whether they are of fixed finite size in memory or unlimited.
+By default, number literals represent the fixed-size integer or floating-point numbers used in many programming languages.
 Try them out:

 Integers that are too large to fit into 64 bits will result in an error:

 However, if you add n at the end of this very big integer, EdgeDB will know that this is supposed to be a number without any upper limit.
-Try adding the n at the end of it to make the error go away.
+Try adding n at the end to make the error go away.